Looking for the best day trips from Palm Springs, California?

 Some of the smaller gardens, in particular the Shakespeare Garden, the Iris Garden, and the Herb Garden, are beautiful too, so don’t miss them!

 The Library hosts many rare manuscripts, including a Gutenberg Bible.
-The Art Collection includes some stunning masterpieces, such as Gainsborough’s The Blue Boy.
+The Art Collection includes some stunning masterpieces, such as Gainsborough’s The Blue Boy, and Pinkie by Thomas Lawrence.

 Feast your eyes on the Sevres collection and lots of small statues.
 I saw a small replica of Bernini’s Pluto and Proserpina here before I saw the large life-sized original in the Borghese Gallery in Rome.

 There’s a lot to see here, so plan to be at the entrance at opening time!
-Check out the Huntington Library web site for current entrance fees and hours.
+Check out the official website for current entrance fees and hours.

 Pro Tip: The gardens contain a corpse flower plant, which only blooms rarely, so be sure to check if it is blooming when you visit!